 Image source: Ford

 This is the first EV model ever to offer the option to use its battery as a source of power, a feature that will probably proliferate to work seamlessly with a grid that is becoming ever more connected and reliant on battery power.

 Even if you do have solar panels and they are connected to the grid, your power will not work during a grid failure event.
 If you have the F-150 Lightning, with or without an additional backup battery, you will have enough power to keep your home running for up to 3 days or potentially longer based on the amount of energy your home uses.

-The F-150 Lightning will not be available until 2022, but its features will make it worth the wait for those looking to buy an electric truck.
-The base PRO model starts at $39,974 but additional comfort and features increase the costs of each of the 4 models, all the way up to over $90,000.
+The F-150 is now shipping to owners who put a deposit down on the car.
+Its features are destined to make the wait worth it.
+The base PRO model starts at $39,974 but additional comfort and features increase the costs of each of the 4 models to over $90,000.

 All model options will be all-wheel drive with a range of 230-300 miles, depending on which battery option you choose, either the standard or the extended range battery.
 Either way, the lithium-ion battery pack is built to last with a horsepower rating of 563.

 Included within the 15.5-inch touchscreen monitor technology, the F-150 Lightning boasts features that make software updates simple.
 This truck also responds to voice activation and has a cloud connection for apps and navigation.

 Aside from utilizing your Ford for power in emergencies, the F-150 Lightning can also be used as a generator for work, on the job, or outside the home.